Free tool · No signup

 The biggest mistake local businesses make is trying to rank one page for everything.
 A single "Services" page cannot compete with a competitor who has 15 individual service pages — even if your single page is better written.
 Use this tool to check each of your service pages against its target keyword, then prioritize fixes by impact.

-How this tool differs from Ahrefs, Surfer, and Semrush on-page tools
+How this differs from Ahrefs, Surfer, and Semrush on-page tools

-15-point check breakdown with fixesAll inlineGeneric recommendationsIn editor only
+15-point checklist with the step for eachAll inlineGeneric recommendationsIn editor only

 Frequently asked questions